LATHAM BASEBALL STADIUM

 Located in the heart of Furman’s modern athletics complex on one of the nation’s most scenic campuses, Latham Stadium boasts an outstanding, well-maintained playing surface of Bermuda and rye grass known for its consistency and smoothness.
 With seating for 2,000, the stadium offers fans an excellent venue for enjoying collegiate baseball.

 In 2001, Latham Baseball Stadium underwent a significant improvement with the addition of lights that meet standards for Double A and Triple A professional baseball.
-On April 13, 2001, the Paladins hosted Southern Conference foe UNC Greensboro in the first home night game ever played on campus.

 Phase 2 will enhance the fan experience and include a new press box, concourse, concessions, public restrooms, and additional chair back seating.